Understanding More About an MRI Test and Exam

 Unlike other forms of diagnostic imaging, MRIs do not emit any radiation.
 To date, MRI assessments are considered safe.
 There is no known side effects or harm when it comes to MRI examinations.
-However, the strong magnetic field generated by MRI imaging will interfere with metallic implants such as pacemakers, metal clips, or metallic prosthesis, so make sure to inform your doctor and the MRI technician if you have any metallic densities in your body.
+However, the strong magnetic field generated by MRI imaging will interfere with metallic implants such as pacemakers, metal clips, or metallic prosthesis, so make sure to inform your doctor and the MR Imaging technician if you have any metallic densities in your body.

 Welders and factory workers who are exposed to fine metal shavings should not undergo MRI assessments.
 Factory workers and welders may have fine metal shaving in tissues or eyes.
 Often, x-rays of suspected areas infected with metal shaving are performed before the MRI exam.
 Therefore, we urge you to thoroughly communicate prior history with your clinician and MRI technician before initiating the scan.
 Failure to do so may be dangerous to the patient.

 An MRI assessment is perfectly safe with compliance with safeguards and proper protocols.
 However, the effects of the magnetic field generated in MRI assessments are not well understood.
 Further research is needed for a thorough understanding of the harmful effects of magnetic fields generated during MRI assessments.
 Having said that, MRI exams are considerably safer than x-rays or bone scans.
-As such, we deem the MRI examination of the spine and joint conditions to be the gold standard in diagnostic imaging.
+As such, we deem the Magnetic Resonance Imaging examination of the spine and joint conditions to be the gold standard in diagnostic imaging.

 Should You Worry about the Magnetic Field?